-Tiaras have been worn by royalty and commoners alike and while they symbolize wealth and rank, they are not necessarily an emblem of monarchy like a crown.
+Tiaras have been worn by royalty and commoners alike and, while they symbolize wealth and rank, they are not necessarily an emblem of monarchy like a crown.
 The design of a tiara is usually semicircular and can be worn on the head in many ways, including low on the forehead or sloping from the top of the head to just over the ears.
-A crown is circular and sits atop the head.
-Both are adorned with gems and are made from precious metal but symbolically they are separate and distinct head ornaments.
-The evolution of the tiara begins in ancient times and continues on into the twenty-first century.
+By contrast, a crown is circular and sits atop the head and surrounding the entire circumference.
+Both crowns and tiaras are adorned with gems and are made from precious metal but symbolically they are separate and distinct head ornaments.
+Monarchs can and will wear tiaras, but someone who is not a head-of-state will not appear in a crown.
+The evolution of the tiara begins along side that of the crown, in ancient times, and continues on into the twenty-first century.

 All the symbolism and culture associated with the awarding and wearing of botanical wreaths was translated to a more fixed medium when we began to smelt and refine metals.
 Through the study of ancient paintings, tapestry and sculpture, we can see that wreaths soon evolved into crowns, tiaras and diadems.
 Few of these ancient tiaras have survived for us to study, but the evidence of their pervasive use is irrefutable.
 The ancient Egyptians are a prime example.
 The Egyptian crowns were many and varied in design, shape and color, their symbolism was critical both politically and religiously.
 Many artifacts from the ancient Egyptian civilization can be dated and identified by interpreting the crowns depicted on them, as different crowns were favored during different periods.